getcarina/getcarina.com/_getting-started/2016-11-04-kubernetes-zero-to-hero.md

 ### Service

-The finale step is to create the WordPress service manifest:
+The final step is to create the WordPress service manifest, as shown in the following example:

 ```bash
 $ cat > wp_service.yaml <<EOL